 At Adrian Warner Media, he provides both written and audio-visual content and communications advice for major sports events and organisations as well as training students, business executives and doctors in writing, presentation and journalism.

-When he is not working, Adrian sings in one of Britain’s top choirs and has performed live and recorded with an eclectic range of musicians from Noel Gallagher and Ray Davies to Andrea Bocelli and Hans Zimmer.
+When he is not working, Adrian sings in one of Britain’s top choirs, the Crouch End Festival Chorus, and has performed live and recorded with an eclectic range of musicians from Noel Gallagher and Ray Davies to Andrea Bocelli and Hans Zimmer.
 He also regularly referees youth and women’s rugby and cycles for charity.

 More details about Adrian’s services and experience, including comments from clients, are available on this website.
 Please click on the links in the text above or on the menu bar.